rahulrakida/imagetools/README.md

 For usage, type `python3 imagetools.py --help`

 #### License
+    See `LICENSE` for a copy of the GNU GPL v3.

     imagetools - a command-line program for adding filters to images Copyright (C) 2021 Rahul Wavare